sujith-bhatt/HostelManagementSystem/README.md

   - Select hostel database and click on Import tab.
 Then Import the database hostel.sql from the local system --(Directory where you unzipped the file in step 1)

-5. In your browser enter in url "http://localhost/"Your directory here(not necessary)"/Source Code/hostel/”
+5. In your browser enter in url "http://localhost/' Your directory here(not necessary) '/Source Code/hostel/”

 _______________________________________________________________________________________________________________________________
 ## Login Details